ECOL300 Methods in Natural Sciences

 The course consists of lectures that illuminate the most important topics.
-An introduction to the statistical software R and computer exercises will be given to prepare the students in processing, analyzing, interpreting and presenting scientific data.
+Computer exercises will be given to help the students with statistical testing.
 The course ends with each student preparing a term paper in English consisting of a plan and description of the student's own future Master's degree work.

 The teachers are present or available for individual questions during the lab exercises, and also during lectures and normal office hours.

-The curriculum is published in Canvas.
+The curriculum is published in Fronter.
 In addition comes lectures and handouts.

-Completed Bachelor´s degree and approved admission to a Master´s degree program in Natural Sciences.
+Completed Bachelor´s degree and approved admission to a Master´s degree programme in Natural Sciences.